-Being deficient in zinc – whether through lack of intake or malabsorption – can lead to a number of negative effects, including persistent diarrhoea, severe dermatitis, chronic inflammation, immune system issues, liver disease, mood swings, irritability, and depression.
+Being deficient in zinc – whether through lack of intake or malabsorption – can lead to a number of negative effects, including persistent diarrhoea, acne, severe dermatitis, chronic inflammation, immune system issues, liver disease, mood swings, irritability, and depression.
 It also helps to regulate insulin so is particularly important for diabetics.

 Another side effect that may occur is hair loss from a range of different conditions, including temporary and permanent issues as well as the autoimmune disorder, Alopecia Areata.
 This can affect any hair-bearing area of the head or body to varying degrees, from causing bald spots to complete hairless-ness.
 In 2015 it was discovered that zinc supplements may benefit people with Alopecia Areata, whilst in 2017 it was found that people with lower trace minerals in their bloodstream were more prone to this autoimmune disease which attacks the hair follicles.

 A team of Japanese researchers has investigated the effects of zinc deficiency on the body and their findings were published in the Communications Biology medical journal on 22nd August 2018.